tomfuertes/gaab/README.md

 ## Getting Started

-Copy/paste the html from the latest version in [dist](./dist/) somewhere above your universal analytics code.
+Copy/paste the html from the latest `.min.js.html` version in [dist](./dist/) somewhere above your universal analytics script.

 In your web page: